hopkinsth/golang-tripping-hazards/README.md

 ```go
 func (f *ImplementsFooer) Foo {...}
 ```
-the bit between the *func* anc the *Foo* is called the receiver, and most of the time, when you declare a member-function, you have a pointer receiver.
+the bit between the *func* and the *Foo* is called the receiver, and most of the time, when you declare a member-function, you have a pointer receiver.
 But if that's what you build, you're going to run into a problem like this:
 ```go
 func main(){
 	var myInstance Fooer